manoa-clubs-finder/manoa-clubs-finder.github.io/index.md

 ### Milestone 2: Data model development

-The goal of Milestone 2 is to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the BowFolio application.
+The goal of Milestone 2 is to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the Manoa Clubs Finder application.

 Milestone 2 was managed using [Manoa Clubs Finder GitHub Project Board M2](https://github.com/manoa-clubs-finder/manoa-clubs-finder/projects/2):